-Tassels are everywhere this season!
 Beaded tassels take a little patience but once you get the basics down, there are so many options.

 This project will show you the basics of how to join multiple strands of tassels, use a bead on the end of the tassel and use cones to cover the top of the tassel.
-Then it's up to you whether you want your tassels to be simply or full.
+Then it's up to you whether you want your tassels to be simple or full.

 02 of 09